michaljanocko/haskell_bois/content/4/post_en.md

 - We almost had no dinner, all the stores were closing early
 - We bought some stuff at a bordershop.
 What is it?
 We don't know.
 It was cheap.
 - George nearly wasn't able to get to the hostel (he arrived after 20 minutes)

+- Our election programme:
+  1. Ban all slag and clinker from the roads
+  2. Wind gusts only in the direction of your ride
+  3. Kickstands for all families
+  4. Quality panniers (it's not a consumable good!)
+	5. Public driers for bikers